etnami/iclr-review-citation-analysis/README.md

 **Q4, explosively growing keywords:** only 4 keywords went from under 5 mentions to over 50 the following year: `test-time scaling` (3 → 87, 2025 → 2026), `llm` (4 → 76, 2023 → 2024), `large reasoning models` (1 → 57, 2025 → 2026), `spatial reasoning` (3 → 57, 2025 → 2026).

-TF-IDF + k-means clustering of papers by keyword profile (k=3, chosen by silhouette score: 0.0581 for k=3 vs. 0.0544 for k=4 and negative for k=5-7) found three research communities: a large general ML/RL/LLM cluster (47,102 papers), an adversarial robustness cluster (3,525 papers, 37.5% acceptance), and a reasoning/LLM cluster (3,148 papers, **44.2% acceptance**, the highest of the three and the fastest-growing).
+TF-IDF + k-means clustering of papers by keyword profile (k=3, chosen by silhouette score: 0.0581 for k=3 vs. 0.0544 for k=4 and negative for k=5-7) found three approximate topic groups: a large general ML/RL/LLM cluster 47,102 papers; 53,775 papers have keywords in total), an adversarial robustness cluster (3,525 papers, 37.5% acceptance), and a reasoning/LLM cluster (3,148 papers, **44.2% acceptance**, the highest of the three and the fastest-growing).

 **Q5, matching ICLR papers to OpenAlex citation data:** two different join strategies give two different counts, and the notebook's own write-up and its own sanity checks disagree on which to treat as final.
 See Verification note below.